-- given under section 61 (prior consent for work on construction sites) of the Control of Pollution Act 1974(a); or - (ii) is a consequence of the construction or maintenance of the authorised development and that it cannot reasonably be avoided; or - (b) the defendant shows that the nuisance- - (i) relates to premises used by the undertaker for the purposes of or in connection with the use of the authorised development and that the nuisance is attributable to the use of the authorised development which is being used in compliance with a noise management scheme approved by the relevant planning authority under requirement 19 (control of noise during operational phase); or - (ii) is a consequence of the use of the authorised development and that it cannot reasonably be avoided. - (2) Section 61(9) of the Control of Pollution Act 1974 (consent for work on construction site to include statement that it does not itself constitute a defence to proceedings under section 82 of the Environmental Protection Act 1990) does not apply where the consent relates to the use of premises by the undertaker for the purposes of or in connection with the construction or maintenance of the authorised development.
+- (i) relates to premises used by the undertaker for the purposes of or in connection with the use of the authorised development and that the nuisance is attributable to the use of the authorised development which is being used in compliance with a noise management scheme approved by the relevant planning authority under requirement 19 (control of noise during operation); or - (ii) is a consequence of the use of the authorised development and that it cannot reasonably be avoided.

+(2) Section 61(9) of the Control of Pollution Act 1974 does not apply where the consent relates to the use of premises by the undertaker for the purposes of or in connection with the construction or maintenance of the authorised development.